USRA-STI/gdt-integral/docs/install.rst

     gdt-data --help

-If you want to download the Fermi GBM test/tutorial data only, for example:
+If you want to download the Integral test/tutorial data only, for example:

 .. code-block:: sh

-    gdt-data download fermi-gbm
+    gdt-data download integral

 Or to download all of the data: